ricci2511/dot/README.md

 # dot

 This repository contains my personal dotfiles and configurations for various tools and applications.

-It serves as a flexible template for managing dotfiles using symlinks and straightforward shell scripts.
+It also serves as a flexible template for managing dotfiles using symlinks and straightforward shell scripts.

 ## Usage

-1. **Clone the Repository and Navigate:**
+1. Clone the Repository and Navigate to it:

    ```shell
    git clone https://github.com/ricci2511/dot.git && cd dot
    ```

-2. **Review and Customize Dotfiles:**
+2. Review and Customize Dotfiles:

    - **.config Directory:**
      Add configuration files for software following the XDG Base Directory Specification (e.g., `nvim`, `tmux`) into the `.config` directory.
 These will be symlinked to `~/.config/`.